caitlin0806/MMC/project0.md

 ![morn](https://user-images.githubusercontent.com/67920437/112705350-b80ad400-8e74-11eb-9e72-f7a64495ad94.png)

 I broke down the import times into morning vs night.
-This means that if the time is AM, it was in the morning category and if the time was PM, it was in the night categroy.
-The majority of the imports (1055) happened in an hour that ended in PM and had a bigger percentage of these imports had an errored status.
+This means that if the time is AM, it was in the morning category and if the time was PM, it was in the night category.
+The majority of the imports (1055) happened in an hour that ended in PM and a bigger percentage of these imports had an errored status.
 The imports that happened in an hour ending in AM (304) had a bigger percentage of completed status.
 This tells me that imports done in the morning were more likely to be completed.